100 of All Types of GK Questions with Answers Trivia Quizzes

 Anthropology

-87. Stanley Cohen and Rita Levi-Montalcini received the Nobel Prize in Physiology or Medicine 1986 for what contribution?
+87. Stanley Cohen and Rita Levi-Montalcini received the Nobel Prize in Physiology or Medicine in 1986 for what contribution?

 “for their discoveries of growth factors”